eSight® Electronic Glasses

 The glasses help to optimize the sight you do have, so if you have no functional vision, these might not be the best option for you.
 The battery of the glasses lasts approximately 7 to 8 hours, although there is an extra power pack that can be purchased.

 Glasses that preserve vision

 The eSight glasses enable you to see more clearly, providing you with more independence and the ability to perform certain activities with impaired vision.
 It preserves peripheral vision while improving your central vision, so you can still see from various perspectives, ensuring your safety and encouraging optimal mobility.
 The handheld device that powers the glasses lets you adjust the contrast and focus as needed, giving you a personalized picture of the world around you.

-While not a risk per se, eSight glasses are expensive (around $9,500.00) and not covered by insurance.
-Although some people report being partially reimbursed, insurance coverage can vary and there’s no guarantee that you will be reimbursed at all.
+eSight glasses are expensive and not covered by insurance.
+Although some people report being partially reimbursed, insurance coverage can vary and there is no guarantee that you will be reimbursed at all.
 There are payment plans, but this can still be quite an expense.

-If you’re interested in the eSight glasses, it’s worth talking with your eye doctor about whether he/she has any advice or opinions about the glasses, or if other clients have had good or bad experiences with them.
-The glasses might not be for everyone, but if you’re a good candidate and think they might be helpful to you, it may be a treatment option worth exploring.
+If you are interested in the eSight glasses, it is worth talking with your eye doctor about their advice or opinions about the glasses, or if other clients have had good or bad experiences with them.
+The glasses might not be for everyone, but if you are a good candidate and think they might be helpful to you, it may be a treatment option worth exploring.